 Note that there are other government programs similar to SSDI which may be more appropriate for an individual who is below the age of the majority, who is permanently, legally blind, or who suffers from other types of conditions.
 One program is Supplemental Security Insurance, or SSI, which can also apply to permanently disabled people.
 It may be worthwhile to review the details of this program with your attorney.

-How Ages, Retirement, and Death Notices Affect Your Eligibility
+How Age, Retirement And Death Notices Affect Your Eligibility

 If you are age 65 or older, you will not be eligible for SSDI.
 Likewise, if you have not worked enough to earn the required number of credits, you will not qualify for SSDI: However, if you have qualified for SSDI, your total disability means that your own retirement will not be a factor in computing further benefits, and the retirement of your spouse or dependents will usually not affect their benefits - check with your attorney.
 Should the beneficiary die, their dependents are not usually eligible for future benefits.